-Forest trials established in 2012, testing phosphite for kauri dieback (casual agent Phytophthora agathidicida) control, provided promising results with demonstration of a curative effect (Horner et al. 2015, 2017).
-But these trials were all carried out with trees in the 'ricker' size class, mostly 15-35 cm diameter, with no testing on larger trees.
+Forest trials established in 2012, testing phosphite for kauri dieback (causal agent Phytophthora agathidicida) control, provided promising results with demonstration of a curative effect (Horner et al. 2015, 2017).
+However, these trials were all carried out with trees in the 'ricker' size class, mostly 15-35 cm diameter, with no testing on larger trees.
 Before any future deployment to treat moderate-sized trees or large iconic trees, and to allow informed decisions to be made, information on safe and effective treatment regimens for large trees is required.
 Doses based on trunk girth have previously been used to calculate required phosphite volumes.
 But with giants such as kauri, scaling up from rickers to trees with girths of 5-15 m may be difficult.
 Earlier trials also indicated some problems with phytotoxicity, particularly with higher phosphite rates, so it is very important that effects on larger trees are assessed before widespread release of the treatment.
 A balance must be struck between rates sufficient to suppress the disease, yet still safe for the tree.

 In 2016, new trials were established on large kauri trees to help to determine appropriate treatment regimens, with emphasis on phosphite rates and doses lower than those used in previous trials.
-This report summarises results of assessments made on all trial trees in February/March 2019, and supersedes a similar report in December 2018 (Horner 2018).
+This report summarises recent re-treatment of trees, and results of assessments made on all trial trees in August 2019, and supersedes a similar report in April 2019 (Horner 2019a).